 - Keywords’ relevancy to your app

-- Keywords’ search scores
+- Keywords’ volumes

 - Optimal bid for a specific keyword